 The ALGA Sustainable Remediation Interest Group - SuRF ANZ is an independent member of the International Sustainable Remediation Alliance (ISRA) proclaimed in 2016.

 Sustainable remediation is a rapidly developing research and environmental management topic within Australia and internationally.
-To help promote the use of sustainable practices within Australia and New Zealand, in terms of environmental, economic and social indicators, during the remediation and development of contaminated land, an initiative to set up a collaborative forum of industry, regulatory, academic and consultancy members has been instigated.
+ALGA supports this group to help promote the use of sustainable practices within Australia and New Zealand, in terms of environmental, economic and social indicators, during the remediation and development of contaminated land.

-- Ongoing development of a Framework for Sustainable Remediation.
-Please download a copy of the current framework here.
+- Ongoing development of a Framework for Sustainable Remediation;

-- Establishing SuRF ANZ policy in consultation with members;
+- Establishing "sustainable remediation (SR)" policy in consultation with members;

 - Providing web based SR tools;

 - Organising meetings and forums for SR dialogues;

 - Contributing to a national remediation framework (NRF) currently being developed through CRC CARE.

 - see here for details or contact email@example.com

 Current Steering Committee Members (renewed each calendar year):